-If any elector spoils a ballot, the elector may obtain others successively, one at a time, not exceeding three in all, upon returning each spoiled ballot.
+If any elector spoils a ballot before casting the ballot in the ballot box, the elector may obtain others successively, one at a time, not exceeding three in all, upon returning each spoiled ballot.
 Each paper ballot returned must be canceled immediately and, together with those not distributed to the electors, must be preserved and secured in sealed packages and returned to the county recorder.